Edwardsleo/cisco-kubeflow-starter-pack/apps/computer-vision/object-detection/onprem/pipeline/README.md

 ### **Note**:

-After the pipeline execution is complete, a backup folder is created with trained darknet weights (in .weights format), tflite model (.tflite) is pushed to S3 bucket.
+After the pipeline execution is complete, a backup folder with trained darknet weights (in .weights format), tflite model (.tflite) is pushed to S3 bucket.
 The stored tflite model or darknet weights can be utilized for future inferencing.

 ## <a name='UCSSetup'></a>**UCS Setup**